SansGuidon/bookmarks/README.md

 * [DARK MODE LIST](https://www.darkmodelist.com/) - A List of Apps That Support Dark Mode and many other...
 * [johnjago/awesome-ad-free](https://github.com/johnjago/awesome-ad-free) - A curated list of ad-free alternatives to popular services on the Internet.
 * [aviaryan/awesome-no-login-web-apps](https://github.com/aviaryan/awesome-no-login-web-apps) - Web Apps that work without login
+* [Chris Barber/ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.

 ## Event discovery
 * [Meetup](https://www.meetup.com) - meet groups of people near you who share your interests